vatesfr/xen-orchestra/@xen-orchestra/lite/docs/component-stories.md

         .default('My default value'),
       model().prop((p) => p.str()),
       model('customModel').prop((p) => p.num()),
-      event('click').help('Emitted when the user click the first button'), event('clickWithArg')
+      event('click').help('Emitted when the user clicks the first button'), event('clickWithArg')
         .args({ id: 'string' })
-        .help('Emitted when the user click the second button'), slot().help('This is the default slot'),
+        .help('Emitted when the user clicks the second button'), slot().help('This is the default slot'),
       slot('namedSlot').help('This is a named slot'),
       slot('namedScopedSlot')